 Cancellation & Inclement Weather Policy:

-If the golf portion of the Grand Finale is cancelled before the completion of nine holes by all participating players due to inclement weather or any other reason, prize winners will be chosen by random drawing and announced at the awards ceremony on October 25th, 2021.
+If the golf portion of the Grand Finale is cancelled before the completion of nine holes by all participating players due to inclement weather or any other reason, prize winners will be chosen by random drawing and announced at the awards ceremony.

 Coronavirus / COVID-19 Warning & Disclaimer: